Caravaggio and the Baroque Palette

 Contrary to common practice, Caravaggio reportedly painted directly in color, foregoing preliminary drawings.
 X-ray investigations revealing frequent pentimentos support this.
 He often used freehand incisions on the preparation layer to mark the cardinal points of his composition, as observed in various works.
 This technique likely evolved from transferring drawings using cartoons, which was nearly exclusive to Caravaggio.
 His choice of a dark, reddish-brown preparation is a notable characteristic, which he sometimes allowed to shine through the painting, adding depth and intensity to his works.

-Recent studies, like those on The Supper at Emmaus, reveal that Caravaggio might have used preliminary graphic outlines, contradicting earlier beliefs.
+Recent studies, such as those on The Supper at Emmaus, reveal that Caravaggio may have used preliminary graphic outlines, contradicting earlier beliefs.
 His process involved creating a graphic trace with burnt umber, over which he painted with rapid, confident brushstrokes, integrating the sketch and painting in a singular process.
 This approach, known as “impasto a corpo,” involved building the painting with the paste of the color rather than in layers.

 Technique of Overlapping and Detailing

 As noted by Pietro Bellori in “Le vite de’ pittori, scultori et architetti moderni,” Caravaggio used every capability of his brush, working with such pride that he left the canvas priming in mid-tones.
-The painter then revisited the reddish preparation with a light brown or black glaze, creating a dark background that sometimes overlapped the figures’ contours.
+The painter then revisited the reddish preparation with a light brown or black glaze, creating a dark background that sometimes overlapped the contours of the figures.

 Madonna dei Pellegrini, Michelangelo Merisi da Caravaggio, c.
 1604-1606